abdorah/abdorah/README.md

         </td>
         <td>
         <h3>🤵 About Me</h3>
         <p>I'm an AWS software development engineer, passionate about research and open source.
 My curiosity and adaptability make me a strong team player.
-I'm fascinated by the potential of AI and MDE to tackle future challenges, especially in AI Explainability feild.
+I'm fascinated by the potential of AI and MDE to tackle future challenges, especially in AI Explainability field.
 In my spare time, I discover and contibute to open source projects, if I got the chance to do so, and create content about new topics and technologies.
 I also enjoy solving competitive programming problems and learning from innovative solutions.
 Beyond tech, I'm an avid literature reader and a fan of Japanese Manga art.</p>
         </td>
     </tr>
 </table>